-Oscar-Winner Patricia Arquette Feels Compelled To Talk Politics During This 'Critical Time'
+Patricia Arquette Feels Compelled To Talk Politics During This 'Critical Time'

 Patricia Arquette remembers a time when Hollywood icons spoke their mind.
 There was Jane Fonda, blacklisted for years over outcry against the Vietnam War, and Marlon Brando, who infamously sent activist Sacheen Littlefeather to decline his Oscar for The Godfather in protest of big screen stereotypes of Native Americans.

-“I think people are afraid to be political [now],” she opined on Party Foul Radio with Pollo & Pearl.
+“I think people are afraid to be political [now],” Arquette opined on Party Foul Radio with Pollo & Pearl.
 “But that’s a decision I made.”

 Arquette stepped into the realm of such legends at the 2015 Oscars, where she was honored for her role in multiple nominee Boyhood.
 After rattling off the expected list of platitudes, the “Best Supporting Actress” victory became her platform to address the gender-based pay gap in America.